Star Anise - Badian - Illicium verum

 Where Does Star Anise Come From?

 Star anise, also known as Badian, has the scientific name Illicium verum and is native to Southeast Asia, particularly China and Vietnam.
+The name ba jiao in Chinese means "eight corners" and refers to its star-shaped fruit.
+Star anise arrived in Europe in the late 16th century via maritime trade routes.

 What is Star Anise?

-How is Star Anise Grown?
+How is Star Anise Cultivated?

-How to Use Star Anise?
+How to Use Star Anise in the Kitchen

 • Soups and broths

-• Marinades for chicken, duck, and pork (especially in combination with soy sauce)
+• Marinades for poultry and pork

 • Fish and seafood